martinring/thesis/src/2-Pre-Deployment.md

 # A Priori Verification {#chap:specific}

-> This chapter is based on the original work
+> *This chapter is based on the original work “Change impact analysis for
->
-> M. Ring, J. Stoppe, C. Luth, and R. Drechsler, “Change impact analysis for
-> hardware designs — from natural language to system level,” in *Forum on
+> hardware designs — from natural language to system level” [@Chimpanc]*
-> Specification & Design Languages (FDL 2016)*, Bremen, Germany, Sep.
-2016, pp.
-> 1–7 [@Chimpanc]

 To allow thought about the verification of systems after deployment, we will